SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 > **💡 Note**<br>
 >- After its declaration, a field symbol is initial, i. e. a memory area is not (yet) assigned to it (apart from the inline declaration).
 If you use an unassigned field symbol, an exception is raised.
 >-   There are plenty of options for generic ABAP types.
 A prominent one
-    is `data` that stands for any data type (the older generic type `any` has the same effect).
+    is `data` that stands for any data type.
 See more information in the topic [Generic ABAP
     Types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbuilt_in_types_generic.htm).
 >-   Field symbols cannot be declared in the declaration part of